Azure/azure-powershell/src/Resources/Resources/help/Save-AzSubscriptionDeploymentStackTemplate.md

 # Save-AzSubscriptionDeploymentStackTemplate

 ## SYNOPSIS
-Exports a Subscription scoped Deployment Stack Template.
+Saves a Subscription scoped Deployment Stack Template.

 ## SYNTAX

-### ExportByName (Default)
+### SaveByName (Default)
 ```
 Save-AzSubscriptionDeploymentStackTemplate [-StackName] <String> [-Pre]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

-### ExportByResourceId
+### SaveByResourceId
 ```
 Save-AzSubscriptionDeploymentStackTemplate -ResourceId <String> [-Pre]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Exports a template (or template link) for a subscription scoped deployment stack.
+Saves a template (or template link) for a subscription scoped deployment stack.

 ## EXAMPLES

-### Example 1: Exports the template used for the deployment stack MySubStack at the current subscription
+### Example 1: Saves the template used for the deployment stack MySubStack at the current subscription
 ```powershell
 Save-AzSubscriptionDeploymentStackTemplate -StackName MySubStack
 ```

-Export a template (or template link) for a stack named 'MySubStack' under the default subscription.
+Save a template (or template link) for a stack named 'MySubStack' under the default subscription.

 ## PARAMETERS